Oil Tank Site Inspections

 Locating Petroleum Soil Contamination

-Whether buying or selling real estate, or to safeguard the future sale of your property, a Cedar Rock site nspection is as important as having a building inspection.
+Whether buying or selling real estate, or to safeguard the future sale of your property, a Cedar Rock site inspection is as important as having a building inspection.
 Previously unknown soil contamination can cause significant difficulties and delays in the sale of a property, and may also cause a loss in property value.

 Discolored, contaminated soils from soil boring beneath UST.